Nikkei rebounds on Wall Street, weak yen; financials soar

 By Ayai Tomisawa

-TOKYO, Sept 28 (Reuters) - Japanese stocks rebounded on Thursday after Wall Street gained and the dollar rose against the yen on hopes U.S. President Donald Trump’s administration may be making progress on a tax plan.
+TOKYO, Sept 28 (Reuters) - Japan’s Nikkei share average rebounded on Thursday morning after Wall Street gained and the dollar rose against the yen on hopes U.S. President Donald Trump’s administration may be making progress on a tax plan.

 Trump offered to lower corporate income tax rates, cut taxes for small businesses and reduce the top income tax rate for individuals.